Women in Muisca society: Women in Muisca society

 In pre-Columbian societies, women played a central role in shaping the understanding of the world, structuring family and community, participating in religious life, working in the fields, and contributing to mythology, arts, and all aspects of societal organization.
 Women were seen as the foundation of cultural continuity, with their fertility closely linked to the abundance of Muisca agriculture.
 They were trained in tasks such as sowing and harvesting, food preparation, textile work, ceramics, and participation in sacred ceremonies.

 In Muisca civilization, particularly under the Code of Nemequene, women—especially the wives of caciques—held certain rights over their husbands.
 The Code established a system of harsh penalties intended to maintain social stability, particularly in cases of adultery, deceit, incest, and rape.
 Muisca men were forbidden from abandoning their wives, and if a woman died while working, her husband was required to compensate her family.
 Female infidelity was punished by forcing the woman to engage with the ten least desirable men of the tribe and subjecting her to periods of fasting.

 The wives of community leaders wore skirts that reached their ankles, while common women wore skirts that extended to their knees.
 Maids, sometimes referred to as concubines, were called tegui.

-The majority of pre-Columbian cultures that once had female leaders and egalitarian conditions between men and women eventually shifted toward male-dominated leadership, largely due to the need to defend their territories.

 A census conducted in 1780 in Bogotá, the capital of the Viceroyalty of New Granada, revealed that women comprised 63.5% of the city's population.
 Indigenous women migrated to the capital for two main reasons: to work in the households of Spanish colonizers and to seek husbands, as mestizo status offered them greater security.

-Matrilineal heritage of rule
+Matriliny

 Muisca women played a crucial role in the organization of the family and in supporting the Muisca rulers.
 Children belonged to their mothers, and in matters of inheritance, property was assigned to the mother rather than the father.
 The new zipa and zaque were traditionally chosen from the eldest sons of the elder sister of the previous ruler, and women had the freedom to live together for a period to ensure that the relationship was successful and that they were fertile.
 After marriage, total fidelity was expected.

-Exceptions to the tradition of matrilineal heritage in the rule were evident in the later stages of Muisca civilization.
+Examples of the law of matrilineal inheritance were evident in the later stages of Muisca civilization.
 Around the time of the arrival of the Spanish conquistadores, Tisquesusa was succeeded by his brother, Sagipa.